Skip to main content

 • to authorized federal officials for intelligence, counterintelligence and other national security activities authorized by law.

-Coroners, Medical Examiners and Funeral Directors — We may release medical information to a coroner or medical examiner.
+Coroners, Medical Examiners and Funeral Director: In the unfortunate event of your death, we may release health information to a coroner or medical examiner.
 This may be necessary, for example, to identify a deceased person or determine the cause of death.
-We may also release medical information to funeral directors so they can carry out their duties.
+We may also release health information to funeral directors so they can carry out their duties.

 You have the following rights regarding medical information we maintain about you:

-Right to Inspect and Copy — You have the right to inspect and copy medical information that may be used to make decisions about your care.
+Right to Inspect and Copy: You have the right to inspect and obtain a paper and/or electronic copy of any of your health information that maybe used to make decisions about you and your treatment for as long as we maintain this information in our records.
 Usually, this includes medical and billing records.
-This right does not include psychotherapy notes, information compiled for use in a legal proceeding, or certain information maintained by laboratories.
+This right does not include psychotherapy notes, information compiled for use in a legal proceeding, protected health information that is subject to laws that prohibit access or certain information maintained by laboratories.

-In order to inspect and copy medical information that may be used to make decisions about you, you must submit your request in writing to the Hospital’s Health Information Management (“Medical Records”) Department.
-If you request a copy of the information, we may charge a fee for the costs of copying, mailing, or other supplies associated with your request.
-We may deny your request to inspect and copy in certain limited circumstances, but you may request that the denial be reviewed.
+In order to inspect and copy medical information that may be used to make decisions about you, you must submit your request in writing to the Hospital’s Health Information Management (HIM) Department.
+If you request a copy of the information, we may charge a fee for the costs of copying, mailing or other supplies associated with your request.
+We may deny your request to inspect and copy in certain limited circumstances.
+If you are denied access to medical information, you may request that the denial be reviewed.
 A licensed healthcare professional will conduct the review.
 The reviewer will not be the person who denied your original request.
 We will comply with the outcome of the review.

-Right to Amend — If you think that medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
-You have the right to request an amendment for as long as the information is kept by the Hospital.
-Your request must be made in writing and submitted to the Hospital’s Health Information Management department.
+Right to Amend: If you believe that medical information we have about you is incorrect or incomplete, you may ask us to amend the information.
+You have the right to request an amendment for as long as the information is kept by or for the Hospital.
+To request an amendment, your request must be made in writing and submitted to the Hospital’s Health Information Management department.
 You must give a reason that supports your request.
 We may deny your request for an amendment if it is not in writing or does not include a reason to support the request.
 In addition, we may deny your request if you ask us to amend information that:

 • was not created by us, unless the person or entity that created the information is no longer available to make the amendment;

-• is not part of the medical information kept by the Hospital;
+• is not part of the health information kept by or for the Hospital;

 • is not part of the information that you would be permitted to inspect and copy; or